-GOCO funds the restoration of Colorado's rivers, streams, wetlands, and critical habitat through the RESTORE Colorado Program (Restoration and Stewardship of Outdoor Resources and the Environment).
-RESTORE is a new strategic partnership among Great Outdoors Colorado, the National Fish and Wildlife Foundation, Gates Family Foundation, Colorado Department of Natural Resources, Colorado Parks and Wildlife, and the Colorado Water Conservation Board, established to fund large-scale habitat restoration and stewardship projects across several habitat priorities.
+GOCO funds the restoration of Colorado’s rivers, streams, wetlands, and critical habitat through the RESTORE Colorado Program (Restoration and Stewardship of Outdoor Resources and the Environment).
+Established in 2019, RESTORE is a strategic partnership designed to fund large-scale habitat restoration and stewardship projects across prioritized habitats.
+Funding partners include GOCO, the National Fish and Wildlife Foundation (NFWF), Gates Family Foundation, Colorado Department of Natural Resources, Colorado Parks and Wildlife, and the Colorado Water Conservation Board.

-Together, the partners have identified several habitat types and conservation themes of statewide significance.
-These priority landscapes include:
+Together, the partners have identified several habitat types and priority landscapes to support, including:

 - River corridors, riparian areas, and wetlands

 We anticipate up to $2.5 million in available funding, with a minimum request of $100,000, and expect to award 6-12 projects statewide.
 Due to this unique funding partnership, applicants are not expected (but are encouraged) to provide matching funds and demonstrate project leverage and community support.